Paciolan/remote-module-loader/README.md

 };
 ```

-Dependencies that will be provided by the Web Application that uses your Remote Module can be added to webpack's `externals` section.
+Dependencies should be excluded from the bundle because they will be provided by the Web Application can be added to webpack's `externals` section.

-This will prevent webpack from bundling unwanted 3rd party libraries, decreasing the bundle size.
+This will prevent webpack from bundling duplicate 3rd party libraries, decreasing the bundle size.

 ```javascript
 module.exports = {